Thorexus/noteMakedow/English-guide-camp 2022/adjective.md

 # <p align="center" style="color:CornflowerBlue">but...</p>

-> how can you tell which order of <span style="color:CornflowerBlue">adjectives</span> that will be using within the sentence or conversation.
+> how can you tell which order of <span style="color:CornflowerBlue">adjectives</span> that will be using within the sentences or conversations.

 > here are the orders which will be always follow when using <span style="color:CornflowerBlue">adjectives</span>